Applications for Fall 2022 Entry are Now Open.

 - Students who apply after 15 November do so with the understanding that available places at UWC will be extremely limited.

-Regional selection teams review applications starting in late-November.
-Candidates selected to attend an interview in their province or territory will be notified to make arrangements in December/January.
-In most regions, candidates meet with members of the regional chapter/team in person but in some cases, other arrangements may be made by those conducting the selection activities and interviews.
+Regional selection teams review applications starting in late November.
+Candidates selected to attend an interview in their province or territory will usually be notified in December/January.
+In most regions, shortlisted candidates meet with members of the regional chapter/selection team in-person but in some cases, other arrangements may be made by those conducting the selection activities and interviews.
 Applicants not selected to attend an interview will be notified by the NCC.

-Following in-person interviews, regional selection teams recommend shortlisted candidates to the Nominations Committee of the NCC.
+Following in-person interviews in January/February, regional selection teams recommend finalists to the Nominations Committee of the NCC.

-Candidates who are recommended by their regional team to be considered for a place at UWC will be contacted by the NCC in February/March 2018.
+Candidates who are recommended by their regional team to be considered for a place at UWC will usually be contacted by the NCC in February/March.
 The recipients of provincial/territorial scholarship awards will be notified and their nominations will be submitted to the UWC they will attend.
-Other shortlisted candidates will be asked to provide their school preferences as well as the information needed to conduct a financial assessment.
+Other finalist candidates will be asked to provide their school preferences as well as the information needed to conduct a financial assessment.
 (If they are opting to apply for financial aid.)

-When the NCC matches a shortlisted applicant with a place at a UWC school or college, a nominations agreement is prepared and signed by the NCC and the nominee’s family.
-The NCC sends a formal nomination to the UWC and the final decision is in their hands.
-At this point, nominations are usually confirmed by the Colleges and schools quickly, but admission is not final until the UWC has indicated their acceptance.
+Once the NCC matches a student with a place at a UWC school and the details of the offer are finalized, a nominations agreement is prepared and signed by the NCC and the nominee’s family.
+The NCC sends a formal nomination package to the UWC school and the final decision is in their hands.
+At this point, nominations are usually confirmed by the Colleges in 2-8 weeks, but admission is not final until the school has indicated their acceptance.

-At this point in the process the NCC can pair incoming students with current or recent Canadian students at the school they’ll be attending.
+At this point in the process the NCC pairs incoming students with current or recent Canadian students at the school they’ll be attending.
 This can be helpful in navigating these unfamiliar waters and preparing for life at UWC.